Benoit Huot25 January 1984 Saint Hubert, Canada

 After four bronze medals at the 2008 Beijing Games, the huge golf enthusiast won one gold and three silver medals at the 2010 IPC Swimming World Championships in Eindhoven, the Netherlands.

 Inducted into the Canadian Disability Hall of Fame in 2011, Huot took three podiums in his fourth Paralympic Games at London 2012.
 He broke the world record to take gold in the 200m individual medley, and also won a silver and bronze medal.

 Huot was chosen as flag bearer for the Canadian team at the London 2012 Paralympic Games Closing Ceremony.
 "I would say it's by far the greatest honour that I can receive as an athlete," he said.

-The veteran swimmer, who is in the S10 classification, found another world title at the 2013 IPC Swimming World Championships at home in Montreal, Canada, against the likes of Brazil's seven-time world champion Andre Brasil.
+The veteran Para swimmer, who is in the S10 classification, found another world title at the 2013 IPC Swimming World Championships at home in Montreal, Canada, against the likes of Brazil's multiple world champion Andre Brasil.

 In the summer of 2014 Huot attracted attention of a different kind when thieves broke into his house and stole seven of his medals, including two from Paralympic Games.
 The accolades were later replaced by the relevant bodies prompting an emotional response from Huot, who said that receiving them again brought back memories from when they were first awarded.

 Deciding to continue his career so that he could compete at home once again at the Toronto 2015 Parapan American Games, Huot collected two silver and bronze medals at the 2015 World Championhsips.